Things you’ll learn

 |$4 per user (1-10 $30 flat)||$3.25 per user||$1.5 per user|

 Atlassian Access pricing uses a tiered pricing structure, similar to their other products.
 You can either pay monthly or annually (see more below), with user volume discounts.

-It’s worth noting that when you go up a user tier (Read: Next 251 – 1000), only those users who are past the 251 user count will be billed at the $2 rate.
-The first 250 users are still $3 per user.
+It’s worth noting that when you go up a user tier (Read: Next 251 – 1000), only those users who are past the 251 user count will be billed at the higher rate.
+E.g., the cost for the first 250 users doesn’t change.

 How are users calculated?